Coweta rolls to wrestling district champions, eyes dual state title next

 Coweta, the No. 4-ranked team in Class 5A, sailed through its three district foes, defeating Tahlequah 51-27, No. 14 Shawnee 42-27 and host Rogers 55-20 to claim the title, moving one step closer to the championship that they really want.

-The three wins improves Coweta’s dual record to 15-1 and qualifies them for the dual state tournament next month.
+The three wins improve Coweta’s dual record to 15-1 and qualify them for the dual state tournament next month.
 The Tigers, who last won the Class 5A dual state title in 2016, lost in the semifinals to eventual champion Collinsville last year, and expect to contend again.

 “I’m really happy about it,” said Coweta senior Mason Kidd, who won all three of his matches at 157 pounds by pinning his opponents.
 “I think we’ve got a decent shot, either at runner-up or winning (state), we just got to work really hard, get in the room and get back at it.
 It’s just all staying tough.
 I got to talk to them to get their minds right before they go out and wrestle, so that way, they’re in it.”